Uptime Monitors

 Add New Monitor

-- Monitor Name: A descriptive name for your monitor (e.g., “Production API”)
+- Monitor Name — A descriptive name (e.g., "Production API")

 Configure Settings

-- HTTP Method: Choose GET, POST, PUT, PATCH, DELETE, or HEAD
+- HTTP Method — GET, POST, PUT, PATCH, DELETE, or HEAD

-- Valid HTTP Codes: Specify which status codes indicate success (default: [200])
+- Valid HTTP Codes — Which status codes indicate success (default:

-- Basic Authentication: Add username/password if your endpoint requires it
+[200]) - Basic Authentication — Username/password if your endpoint requires it

 Save and Start Monitoring

-Click “Create Monitor” to save your configuration and start monitoring immediately.
+Click "Create Monitor" to save and start monitoring immediately.

 HTTP Methods

-Choose the appropriate HTTP method for your endpoint:- GET
+Choose the appropriate HTTP method for your endpoint:

-Most common method for health checks and status endpoints.
+- GET — Most common method for health checks and status endpoints

 Valid HTTP Status Codes